 Getting Diagnosed with Depression

 To effectively treat depression, it’s important to seek care from a licensed mental health professional.
 While many people attempt to ignore their symptoms and hope they resolve on their own, studies have shown that symptoms of depression only progress in severity when left untreated.
-The high rates of suicide in this country illustrate just how tragic the outcome can be.
+The high rates of suicide in this country illustrate just how tragic mental health outcomes can be.

 See More Resources on our Remote Recovery Toolkit